cjohannsen81/knife-acropolis/README.md

 # Installation #

+chefDk installation

+        $ chef gem install knife-acropolis

-You can add this plugin to you normal knife plugin path (like ~/.chef/plugins/knife/) or download it as a gem:
+You can alternatively add this plugin to you normal knife plugin path (like ~/.chef/plugins/knife/) or download it as a gem:

 	$ gem install knife-acropolis